-Once a schedule is established for assessing the condition of a resident's mouth, it will be critical to have a protocol for follow through to address any identified problems.
+Once a schedule is established for assessing to care for residents in-house.
+Other facilities the condition of a resident's mouth, it will be may contract with a community provider to critical to have a protocol for following up on be available to respond to urgent conditions. any identified problems.